CLAR: Learning 3D Representations for Robotic Manipulation by Fusing Masked Reconstruction with Multi-Level Contrastive Alignment: EXPERIMENT

 \subsection{Real World Experiments}

-\textbf{Evaluation Details.} This experiment is carried out to evaluate the performance of various methods in real-world scenarios.
-We deploy three baselines (VC-1, PointNet, Lift3D) with our \textit{\methodname} and evaluate them on five tasks from RLBench~\cite{rlbench2020} (\textit{pick-banana}, \textit{put-bread}, \textit{water-flower}, \textit{place-cube-in-basin}, and \textit{open-drawer}).
-We collect 30 teleoperated demonstrations for training and test each task 20 times using the final epoch model.
-We conduct all experiments using a 7-DOF Franka Emika robot arm, with a static side view captured by an Intel RealSense D455 RGB-D camera.
-The action space is 7-dimensional, including a 6-dimensional end-effector delta pose for the downstream impedance controller and a 1-dimensional binary gripper action.
-For each task, we collect 30 demonstrations at 10Hz via teleoperation, with a randomized initial state using either a scripted robot motion or manual resets by a human operator.
-Policies are performed using an NVIDIA RTX A6000 GPU.
+\textbf{Evaluation Details.} Our real-world evaluation is conducted on a 7-DOF Franka Emika robot arm, with a static side view captured by an Intel RealSense D455 RGB-D camera.
+In this setup, we compare our \textit{\methodname} against three baselines (VC-1, PointNet, Lift3D) on five tasks from RLBench~\cite{rlbench2020}: \textit{pick-banana}, \textit{put-bread}, \textit{water-flower}, \textit{place-cube-in-basin}, and \textit{open-drawer}.
+For each task, we collect 30 teleoperated demonstrations at 10Hz for training, with randomized initial states.
+The final trained policy is then evaluated 20 times per task.
+The policy outputs a 7D action space, comprising a 6D end-effector delta pose and a 1D binary gripper action.
+All experiments are run on an NVIDIA RTX A6000 GPU.